 Ash Upton works at Redleaf as a Clinical Psychologist.
 When not at Redleaf, Ash works with The Department of Defence with individuals serving in defence who experience a wide range of mental health concerns.
 Ash is also currently completing her PhD at the University of Newcastle in obesity and disordered eating.

-Ash has previous experience working in diverse settings, including a university outpatient clinic, not-for-profit organisation, and research program.
-Most recently, Ashleigh worked at Headspace with young people aged 12-25 who were experiencing their first episodes of mental health and their families.
+Ash has previous experience working in diverse settings, including a university outpatient clinic, a not-for-profit organisation, and a private hospital.
+Most recently, Ash worked at Northside Clinic on the eating disorder unit with clients who were experiencing eating disorders and other mental health concerns.

-Ash has worked with individuals experiencing a range of concerns, including depression, anxiety disorders, eating disorders, intellectual and physical disabilities, and gender identity concerns.
+Ash has worked with individuals experiencing a range of concerns, including mood and anxiety disorders, eating disorders, personality disorders, and trauma.

 Client ages Adolescents Adults

 Primary areas of expertise Eating Disorders Body Image Trauma Anxiety Depression

 Ashleigh provides evidence-based treatment, working primarily from Cognitive Behavioural Therapy (CBT), Dialectical Behavior Therapy (DBT), Family Based Treatment (FBT), and Acceptance Commitment Therapy (ACT) models.
 Ashleigh is committed to providing a collaborative and supportive therapy space, where individuals can explore their concerns and goals to work towards meaningful change.

 Ash presented her research regarding cognitive resilience and mindfulness training at the 7th Annual Cognitive and Behavioural Psychology Conference in Singapore, where she received an Award for Best Student Paper.

 Ashleigh enjoys swimming, skiing, going on walks, baking, and spending time with her friends.

 Tuesday & Thursday